Pikes Peak National Cemetery

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

-Pikes Peak National Cemetery is a new 374-acre Department of Veteran Affairs (VA) national cemetery in the southeast portion of Colorado Springs.
-The cemetery will serve the burial needs of more than 95,000 Veterans, their spouses and eligible family members in perpetuity.
-This will be the third national cemetery opened in Colorado.
-The other two national cemeteries are Fort Logan National Cemetery in Denver and Fort Lyon.
+Pikes Peak National Cemetery is a 374-acre Department of Veteran Affairs (VA) national cemetery located in the southeast portion of Colorado Springs.
+The cemetery will serve the burial needs of more than 95,000 Veterans, their spouses and eligible family members for the next 100 years.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.